mstksg/backprop/doc/03-manipulating-bvars.md

 Now, the `M w1 b1 w2 b2` pattern can be used to deconstruct *both* "normal" `Met`s, as well as a `BVar s Met` (with `splitBV` or `BV`).

+Note that this HKD access method is potentially less performant than lens access (by about 10-20%).

 ### Potential or Many Fields